 The Athena SWAN Charter is founded on ten key principles, including the requirement to change cultures and attitudes within organisations that have resulted in the under-representation of women in senior academic, professional and support roles, and to tackle gender inequalities.

 - Find out more about the Athena SWAN Charter

-The School of Mathematical Sciences holds a departmental-level Bronze Award for the Athena SWAN Charter obtained in April 2013, which recognises and celebrates good employment practice for women working in mathematics, science, engineering and technology in higher education and research.
+The School of Mathematical Sciences holds a departmental-level Bronze Award for the Athena SWAN Charter obtained in April 2013, renewed in 2016, which recognises and celebrates good employment practice for women working in mathematics, science, engineering and technology in higher education and research.

 Athena SWAN in the School of Mathematical Sciences

 Dr Shabnam Beheshti (Chair) and Athena SWAN Champion

 Dr Robert Johnson

 Professor Boris Khoruzhenko